 G&ES-322 Aerial Photographic Interpretation in Geography, 3 cr.
 Development and use of aerial photographs with emphasis on proper techniques for interpretation of geological structures, landscapes, cultural and economic activities.
+Approved for graduate credit.
 Prereq.: G&ES-206 or consent of instructor.

 G&ES-326 Recreation Geography, 3 cr.
 Recreation location, management, and planning in rural and urban areas.
 Emphasis on the urban area, its recreational needs, and the needs of urban residents in rural areas.
-Prereg.: consent of instructor.
+Prereq.: consent of instructor.